brennonshanks/professional_website/content/event/characterizing-self-assembly-in-biological-liquids-with-machine-learning/index.md

 ---
-title: "Contributed Talk: Characterizing self-assembly in biological liquids with machine learning"
+title: "Characterizing self-assembly in biological liquids with machine learning"
 abstract: Wide-angle neutron scattering (WANS) is a powerful experimental technique to characterize atomic structures but has not been fully explored in